Daytona USA: Saturn

-The Saturn port sold over 500,000 units in Japan, as well as more than 500,000 bundled copies in the USA by December 1996.
+The Saturn port sold over 500,000 units in Japan, as well as more than 500,000 bundled copies in the USA by December 1996 for a total of 1 million units sold across both regions.
 It received a positive reception, with high scores from most critics, though a number of them criticized it for graphical issues.
 Maximum highly regarded the challenging course design and realistic game mechanics, particularly the impact of wind resistance, but criticized the low-resolution graphic texture mapping, clipping, and lack of multiplayer.
 While identifying improvements on the North American version of the game compared to the Japanese version, two sports game reviewers for EGM found problems with the frame rate and animation.
 By contrast, a reviewer for Sega Saturn Magazine found the game graphically impressive aside from the pop-up and asserted it had strong arcade-style gameplay, and one from Next Generation argued that, while "Daytona USA suffers from an accumulation of weaknesses, if it's a fast, thrilling racing game you're after, the Saturn conversion has a great deal to recommend".
 The Windows version was a port of the Saturn's, and was not as well-received for inheriting the Saturn version's graphical issues despite being released a year later.

 Several reviewers compared the Saturn version to Ridge Racer's PlayStation conversion.
 Computer and Video Games considered the Saturn's Daytona USA better than the PlayStation's Ridge Racer, with Mark Patterson claiming that, while "nowhere near as polished as Ridge Racer, it does play better, mainly because you can ram the other cars off the track and smash your own car up".
 While Air Hendrix of GamePro concluded Daytona USAs "intense gameplay and breathtaking graphics will exhilarate any racing fan" and had positive feedback for the additions of Saturn mode and mirror mode, he argued it "pales in comparison" to the PlayStation version of Ridge Racer in terms of "features, gameplay, and graphics".